 Relatively small class sizes enable students to work one-on-one with talented and dedicated faculty members.

-A number of activities and organizations are available that enable students to interact with other students and professionals, including the History Club and Phi Alpha Theta, the National Honor Society in History.
+A number of activities and organizations are available that enable students to interact with other students and professionals, including the History Students Association and Phi Alpha Theta, the National Honor Society in History.